panoramicdata/Toggl.Api/README.md

 This is a .NET 8.0 library for the Toggl API.

 v9 support is provided in alpha only.
 Many endpoints are currently missing.
 You pull requests are welcome!

+## Contributing

+This project is developed using Refit and System.Text.Json.
+It is a .NET 8.0 project.

+Add interfaces for new endpoints in the `Interfaces` folder.
+Add models in the `Models` folder.
+Add unit tests in the `Toggl.Api.Tests` project.

+Refer to the Toggl API documentation for more information on the endpoints and models here: https://engineering.toggl.com/docs/